|

 8) Use flea and tick prevention

 We always make sure to apply preventive medications at least a few days before our camping trip.
-This gives the treatment time to work effectively and provides the best protection for our furry friends.
+This gives the treatment time to kick in and helps shield our pups from unwanted bugs.

 Keeping our campsite clean helps too.
-We try to set up in areas with short grass and away from thick brush where ticks tend to live.
+We try to set up in spots with short grass and away from thick brush where ticks love to lurk.

 9) Have a reflective dog collar